Profile

 C# / .NET Fullstack

 Fullstack roles with a .NET backend paired with Angular or React frontends, often Azure-heavy.
-ASP.NET Core, Entity Framework, and SQL Server form the backend toolkit, with strong DB programming and SOLID principles common in postings.
+ASP.NET Core, Entity Framework, and SQL Server form the backend tools, with strong DB programming and SOLID principles common in postings.
 Concentrated in Microsoft-anchored organizations across financial services and corporate IT.

 .NET + Angular AppsAzure-Backed Web ProductsInternal Business AppsCorporate Web Tools